caliskate/modular-rag-assistant/README.md

 ├── output/                # Main output folder for generated files and persistent data.
 │   └── vector_db/         # Subfolder to store the local vector database index and associated data.
 ├── requirements.txt       # Lists all Python package dependencies required to run the project.
-└── README.md              # Provides a general overview, setup instructions, and usage guidelines for the project.
+└── README.md              # Provides a general project report, setup instructions, and usage guidelines for the project.
 ```

 ## Installation